Vintage cast iron. How to identify Sidney Hollowware cast iron.

 Sidney Hollowware Cast iron skillet.

 Sidney Hollowware Company has to be one of my favorite companies that made cast iron cookware.
-The cast iron tends to have very few molding imperfections and is smooth on both the interior and the exterior.
+The cast iron tends to have very few molding imperfections and is smooth on the interior and the exterior.
 Unfortunately, the company is not as well known as Griswold or Wagner Ware and only manufactured cast iron for a short period.

 • About the Sidney Hollowware Company.